dragonejt/langchain-palantir/README.md

 ## Installation

-Install langchain-palantir like any other Palantir conda package, with the Libraries left sidebar in a Code Repository or Code Workspace. langchain-palantir currently requires Python version 3.12.10 or later.
+Install langchain-palantir like any other Palantir conda package, with the Libraries left sidebar in a Code Repository or Code Workspace. langchain-palantir currently requires Python version 3.11 or later, and LangChain v1.0.

 ## Supported Features